Opelousas General Health System

 In 1977,OGH celebrated its 20th Anniversary.

 The year 1979 saw the completion of a new Administrative Wing that offered more spacious accommodations for the business office, administration, personnel and conference rooms.
-OGH signs an agreement to enter into a contract with Hospital Management Professionals (HMP).
+OGH signed an agreement to enter into a contract with Hospital Management Professionals (HMP).

 In 1981 several projects were undertaken to improve services for the community.
 A fifth and sixth floor were completed, increasing the Hospital’s capacity to 212 beds.
 A new main entrance and visitor lobby was built, a 250 car parking lot was opened, and renovations of existing space allowed for the opening of an ICU family waiting room.